 Can you buy and register a car with a learner’s permit?

-However, you may not be able to register the car until you get a license.
+And you probably can’t register the car until you get a license.
 Rules differ from state to state.
 Contact your state’s Department of Motor Vehicles to determine registration requirements.

 Remember, registering a car and driving it are two different things.
 To legally drive a car, you must have a driver’s license.